How to measure consumer behavior

 - Neuromarketing research

-1) Measure eating behaviors and consumers likes and dislikes
+Measure eating behaviors and consumers likes and dislikes with facial expressions

-One way to measure consumer behavior is to record eating behaviors on video, and examine their food preferences.
+One way to measure consumer behavior is to record facial expressions of participants, and examine their food preferences.

 A spectacles camera, head mounted eye tracker or eye tracking glasses can be used as exploration instruments in a shopping mall.
 Researchers, and marketers, want to observe how shoppers move through malls and the displays they look at in retail stores.